felleslosninger/minid-web-components/README.md

 # @felleslosninger/minid-elements

 This repository contains a collection of web components built with Lit.
+The web components are published at https://www.npmjs.com/package/@felleslosninger/minid-elements

 ## Installation